awesee/leetcode/problems/backspace-string-compare/README.md

 <p>Given two&nbsp;strings&nbsp;<code>S</code>&nbsp;and <code>T</code>,&nbsp;return if they are equal when both are typed into empty text editors. <code>#</code> means a backspace character.</p>

+<p>Note that after&nbsp;backspacing an empty text, the text will continue empty.</p>

 <div>
 <p><strong>Example 1:</strong></p>